aptoscoinflip/aptos-vanity/README.md

-Install the required dependencies including nacl, hashlib, and termcolor.
+Install the required dependencies including pynacl, hashlib, and termcolor.

 Save the code in a file named vanity.py.